DevyankShaw/Prophone/README.md

 ## Bugs that need to be resolved

-Blocking power button options dialog and home button is not working on many phone manufacturers.
+Blocking power button options dialog and home button is not working on some mobile phone manufacturers like Honor, Samsung(One UI) and Realme.

 ## Sills Required